Chart Color Schemes

 Educational attainment in Park Ridge aligns closely with national averages, showing typical qualification patterns and performance metrics

-Park Ridge has lower university qualification rates at 17.9%, compared to Greater Brisbane's average of 30.5%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common (12.0%), followed by postgraduate qualifications (4.4%) and graduate diplomas (1.5%).
-Vocational credentials are prominent, with 40.1% of residents aged 15+ holding them - advanced diplomas at 10.8% and certificates at 29.3%.
+The area's university qualification rate is 17.9%, significantly lower than Greater Brisbane's average of 30.5%.
+Bachelor degrees are the most common at 12.0%, followed by postgraduate qualifications (4.4%) and graduate diplomas (1.5%).
+Vocational credentials are prevalent, with 40.1% of residents aged 15+ holding them.
+Advanced diplomas account for 10.8%, while certificates make up 29.3%.

 Frequently Asked Questions - Education